DEV-DSA/Era-1/README.md

 # Era-1
-This is demo repository .
+This is demo repository.

+Hi this is demo